 Section 3.
 Proxy voting shall not be permitted in the conduct of Camp elections or business.

 ARTICLE XII.
 OFFICIAL LADIES.
-The Camp Commander may appoint only the following ladies to represent the Camp—Matron of Honor, Chaperon, Sponsor, and three (3) Maids of Honor.
+The Camp Commander may appoint only the following ladies to represent the Camp – Matron of Honor, Chaperon, Sponsor, and 3 Maids of Honor.

 ARTICLE XIII.
 OFFICIAL OBSERVANCES.